Old venerable brand. Unionized workers. Well-known. Losing money. First-rate products. Legendary brand allure. Icon.

 3. Establish some entry-level price point items.
 The genius of Tiffany is their sale of entry level gifts and such.
 So one might buy Elsa Peretti earrings for $195, for instance.
 This allows the average person to get in the habit of buying a certain brand, and gets them started.
 When they age, and have more money, they are in the Steuben habit.
 The lower price items could even be sold for $75 to give to teenage girls as graduation presents.
 You have to get younger audiences hooked (but you don’t do it with weird stuff).
 The Crocs/High School Musical crowd wants things that are youthful, sort of expensive, clean and respectful.

-4. Find a buyer for the company in China or India.
+4. Find a buyer.
 A buyer that has something to gain by ownership, perhaps outside the U.S., might be hard to swallow, but it might be the best answer.
 For instance, an Asian company that wants to get into the luxury goods market across the world would do well with Steuben.
 They would have an insta-dealer network in the U.S. and in luxury stores across the world, and also have the ability to create a lower tier Steuben brand, while leaving the main Steuben line intact.
 The operation in the U.S. would have craftsmen making the top line stuff and designing the second tier stuff in the U.S. for manufacture overseas where labor is cheap.
 Tata is buying Land Rover and Jaguar.
 Why not.
 What might be some options?
 Perhaps Tata Ceramics or Jaipur Ceramics Private Limited.
 Or is there a luxury goods partner like Neiman Marcus, which owns Horchow.

 5. The association with Pyrex made sense for Steuben.
 When Corning started licensing out Pyrex, a great thematic link was broken.
 When Pyrex was part of Corning, Corning gave Pyrex credibility as a great piece of design and technology and quality.
 Corning’s ownership of Steuben connected with Pyrex.
 Today, Pyrex is sold by the cooking firm World Kitchen LLC, apparently under license from Corning.
 World Kitchen owns brands like Revere, Ecko, etc. Corning pretty much ruined Revere Ware, a company it bought in 1988.
 Revere Ware used to be in every bridal trousseau, but they lost their market.
 The reason?
 Steuben was about glass.
 Corning was about glass.
 And Pyrex is about glass.
 Glass.
 Not housewares.
 Perhaps World Kitchen could buy Steuben, reunite it with Pyrex, and spin that company off into a public luxury branded company?